haiwera-silk-cd/magento-devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-client.md

 ## Transfer Factory {#transfer_factory}

 Transfer Factory allows to create transfer object with all data from [request builders]({{ page.baseurl }}/payments-integrations/payment-gateway/request-builder.html).
-This object is then used by Gateway Client to process requests to payment processor.
+This object is then used by 网关客户端 to process requests to payment processor.

 Transfer Factory uses [Transfer Builder]({{ site.mage2000url }}app/code/Magento/Payment/Gateway/Http/TransferBuilder.php) to set required request parameters.